traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11j.client-grid-remembers-settings.answers.md

 Part 3 / Create the Frontend Service that will simulate a REST call (fake service)
 ----------------------------------------------------------------------------------
- 1. Create a frontend DTO:  GridCellDataForSearchingFiltersDTO id                          // This is numeric report_name                 // This is text priority_label              // This is text
+ 1. Create a frontend DTO:  GridCellDataForRememberingSettingsDTO id                          // This is numeric report_name                 // This is text priority_label              // This is text